Predecessor Adds Agora Map From Canceled Game Paragon

 Article Summary

-- Predecessor's 1.7 Update brings back the classic Agora map from the canceled Paragon for a limited time.
+- Predecessor's 1.7 Update brings back the iconic Agora map from Paragon in limited-time Legacy Mode.

-- Legacy Mode in Predecessor LABS lets all players experience Agora before new creative updates arrive.
+- Agora's return offers original Paragon fans nostalgia and new players a first look at the legendary map.

-- A new original hero, Renna, debuts as a corrupted sorceress with unique dark magic and evolving abilities.
+- Future updates mark a shift toward Omeda Studios’ original vision, moving beyond Paragon’s legacy.

 Indie game developer and publisher Omeda Studios revealed what's on the way for the 1.7 Update for Predecessor, as they're bringing back a map from another game.
 If you're not entirely familiar with the previous history of Omeda Studios, they were the developer of the once active and now canceled game Paragon that was published by Epic Games.
 The team didn't want the game to die, so they used the public assets from Paragon to form the studio and make their current game.
 In this update, they will give the fans who supported them a thank you with the Agora map, available to all players for a limited time through the new Legacy Mode in Predecessor LABS.
 We have more details about the update below, and the finer notes are found in their patch notes, as the content goes live on July 22.